Cuba expects to resume US deportation flights this month

 Carlos Fernandez de Cossio, Cuba's deputy foreign minister, said flights are expected before the U.S. ends coronavirus pandemic-related restrictions on asylum on May 11, which is widely projected to increase the number of people seeking entry to the U.S. at the U.S.-Mexico border.

-The diplomat spoke in an interview with The Associated Press at the Cuban ambassador's residence outside Washington after what he called ''a productive meeting'' to discuss migration.
+The diplomat spoke in an interview with The Associated Press at the Cuban ambassador's residence outside Washington after what he called ''a productive meeting'' with U.S. Department of Homeland Security officials to discuss migration.

 ''We have a lot of common understanding, both parties, the United States and Cuba, about the nature of the problem,'' he said.